terry40k/FFXIV-Nerv-FC/README.md

 ## Description

-- This Python script simulates a raffle among members of the FFXIV FC, Nerv
+- This Python script simulates a raffle among members of the FFXIV FC (Nerv)
 - The simulation runs 100 times, rolling a random number between 1 and 999 for each member in each simulation
 - The member who hits the user-specified winning number wins the raffle
 - Additionally, the script tracks and displays the members who rolled numbers closest to the winning number across all simulations